0xLet/SwiftUIKit/documentation/Navigate.md

 #### Parameters

   - viewController: UIViewController to navigate to
-  - style: Style of navigation
+  - style: Style of navigation (Default: nil)

 ### `go(from:to:style:completion:)`